 The look and feel of a brand, the visual embodiment of its personality, logos, colours imager guidelines.
 Design is vital as it works as a framework and creates building blocks to communicate with customers.
 Find out more here.

 The detail of the product showcasing what you can buy, what it looks like, the features, and how it works.
-They are the backbone of the communication toolkit for sales.
+They are the backbone of the communication toolkit for sales and the original king of content.
 Options for interactive, digital, video and augmented reality collateral have taken the humble brochure well beyond the printed page.
+Want to know more?

 Balancing practicalities of protection, containment, transport and information and the commercial considerations that make a product stand out in a busy environment.
-We show how good design can increase sales at the crucial, point of purchase.
+We show how good design can increase sales at the crucial, point of purchase and make or break a product here.

 From developing a creative theme or idea to communicating the tangible features and emotional benefits of a product or service that raise awareness and drive sales.
 Good advertising is often the difference between a product’s success and failure.
-We’ll tell you why.
+Design plays a big role in its success.
+In this blog, we’ll tell you why.

 Websites and apps have a fine line to walk between design aesthetics and functionality, User Experience and User Interface bridge much of that gap to get the user to the quality content they need quickly.
 Design plays an integral role in that equation, and we’ll show you just how important it is.